-As of 2019, the simple average bound tariff rate for non-agricultural products is 9.8%, and there are some high bound tariff products, including textiles (maximum 51.7%), clothing (maximum 35%) and electric appliances (maximum 20%).
-The binding coverage on non-agricultural products is 94.1% as of 2019.
-Unbound tariff items include motor trucks (maximum applied tariff rate of 10%) and pharmaceuticals (maximum applied tariff rate of 8%).
+In2020, the simple average bound tariff rate for nonagricultural products is 9.8%, and there are some high bound tariff products, including textiles (maximum 51.7%), clothing (maximum 35%) and electric appliances (maximum 20%).
+As well, the binding ratio for nonagricultural products as of 2020 was 94.1%.
+Unbound items include motor trucks (maximum applied tariff rate of 10%) and pharmaceuticals (maximum applied tariff rate of 8%), and the simple average of applied tariff rate of non-agricultural products as of 2020 was 6.6%.